 First-Timer (Parents & Married Couples)

-From the October 2023 BTO sales exercise onwards, a new category of First-Timer (Parents & Married Couples) or FT(PMC) will be introduced to better prioritise young families buying their first home and help them to settle down more quickly.
+A new category of First-Timer (Parents & Married Couples) or FT(PMC) was introduced in the October 2023 BTO sales exercise to better prioritise young families buying their first home and help them to settle down more quickly.
 This FT(PMC) group is a subset of the existing First-Timer category and will form about 10% of all First-Timer family applicants.

 To be considered a FT(PMC), first-time applicants must:

-• Never owned a local residential property before; and
+- Never owned or sold a local residential property before, including an HDB flat; and

 These FT(PMC) applicants will receive an additional ballot chance for their BTO/ SBF flat applications.
 This will bring their total ballot chances to three, one more than other first-timer applicants and two more than non-first-timer applicants.

-Additionally, FT(PMC) will be given first priority for flats set aside under FPPS when applying for 4-room and smaller BTO flats in non-mature estates where there’s a relatively larger flat supply.
+Additionally, FT(PMC) will be given first priority for flats set aside under FPPS when applying for 4-room and smaller BTO flats in Standard projects, where there’s a relatively larger flat supply.
 FT(PMC) applicants will be shortlisted ahead of other applicants under FPPS and be more likely to be invited for flat selection.

 FPPS applicants can also apply for the Married Child Priority Scheme (MCPS) or Third Child Priority Scheme (TCPS).
 You can only receive priority for up to 2 schemes.